 - 1.2.1 Any expression to which a meaning is given in Health Service Acts, or in Directions made under the Acts, shall have the same meaning in these instructions; - (a) "Accountable Officer" means the NHS Officer responsible and accountable for funds entrusted to the Trust.
-He/she shall be responsible for ensuring the proper stewardship of public funds and assets.
+They shall be responsible for ensuring the proper stewardship of public funds and assets.
 For the Trust it shall be the Chief Executive; - (b) "Audit and Risk Assurance Committee" means a committee whose functions are concerned with the arrangements for the establishment and maintenance of an effective system of governance, risk management and internal control;

-- (c) "Board" means the Chairman, Executive and Non-Executive Directors of the Trust collectively as a body; - (d) "Budget" means a resource, expressed in financial terms, proposed by the Board for the purpose of carrying out, for a specific period, any or all of the functions of the Trust; - (e) "Budget Holder" means the director or employee with delegated authority to manage finances (Income and Expenditure) for a specific area of the organisation; - (f) "Chairman" is the person appointed by the Secretary of State for Health and Social Care as advised by the Independent Appointments Commission to lead the Board and to ensure that it successfully discharges its overall responsibility for the Trust as a whole.
-The expression "the Chairman of the Trust" shall be deemed to include the Vice-Chairman of the Trust if the Chairman is absent from the meeting or is otherwise unavailable; - (g) "Chief Executive" means the Accountable officer of the Trust; - (h) "Committee" means a committee created and appointed by the Board to whom responsibilities are delegated; - (i) "Director" means a person appointed as a Director in accordance with the constitution.
+- (c) "Board Trust Board" means the Trust Chair, Executive and Non-Executive Directors of the Trust collectively as a body; - (d) "Budget" means a resource, expressed in financial terms, proposed by the Board Trust Board for the purpose of carrying out, for a specific period, any or all of the functions of the Trust; - (e) "Budget Holder" means the director or employee with delegated authority to manage finances (Income and Expenditure) for a specific area of the organisation; - (f) "Chairman Trust Chair" is the person appointed by the Secretary of State for Health and Social Care as advised by the Independent Appointments Commission NHS England to lead the Trust Board and to ensure that it successfully discharges its overall responsibility for the Trust as a whole.
+The expression "the Trust Chair of the Trust" shall be deemed to include the Vice-Chair of the Trust if the Trust Chair is absent from the meeting or is otherwise unavailable: - (g) "Chief Executive" means the Accountable Officer of the Trust; - (h) "Committee" means a committee created and appointed by the Trust Board to whom responsibilities are delegated; - (i) "Director" means a person appointed as a Director in accordance with the constitution.
 The Directors of the Trust will be: - (i) "Executive Director" means an officer of the Trust.
-Up to five will be voting member of the Trust Board, appointed in accordance with the Membership and Procedure Regulations, 1990.
-The remainder will not be eligible to vote on the Trust Board. - (ii) "Non-Executive Director" means a member of the Trust who is not an officer of the Trust and is not to be treated as an officer by virtue of the Membership and Procedure Regulations. - (j) "Finance Director" means the chief financial officer of the Trust; - (k) "Funds held on trust" shall mean those funds which the Trust holds on date of incorporation, receives on distribution by statutory instrument or chooses subsequently to accept under powers derived under Section 90 of the NHS Act 1977, as amended.
-Such funds may or may not be charitable; - (I) "Legal Adviser" means the properly qualified person appointed by the Trust to provide legal advice; - (m) "Officer" means employee of the Trust or any other person holding a paid appointment or office with the Trust; - (n) "Sustainability Assurance Committee" means the committee whose functions are concerned but not limited to the arrangements for the Hospital Transformation Programme. - (o) "Trust" means The Shrewsbury and Telford Hospital NHS Trust. - 1.2.2 Wherever the title Chief Executive, Finance Director, or other nominated officer is used in these instructions, it shall be deemed to include such other director or employees who have been duly authorised to represent them.
+Up to five will be voting member of the Trust Trust Board, appointed in accordance with the Membership and Procedure Regulations, 1990.
+The remainder will not be eligible to vote on the Trust Trust Board. - (ii) "Non-Executive Director" means a member of the Trust who is not an officer of the Trust and is not to be treated as an officer by virtue of the Membership and Procedure Regulations. - (j) "Finance Director Of Finance" means the chief financial officer of the Trust; - (k) "Funds held on trust" shall mean those funds which the Trust holds on date of incorporation, receives on distribution by statutory instrument or chooses subsequently to accept under powers set outderived under Section 90 of the NHS Act 1977the NHS Act 2006, as amended.
+Such funds may or may not be charitable; - (I) "Legal Adviser" means the properly qualified person appointed by the Trust to provide legal advice; - (m) "Officer" means employee of the Trust or any other person holding a paid appointment or office with the Trust; - (n) "Finance and Performance Assurance Committee" means the committee whose functions are concerned with the arrangements for the preparation and content of strategic and business plans.
+Monitor financial performance and operational delivery against plans. - (o) "Trust" means The Shrewsbury and Telford Hospital NHS Trust. - 1.2.2 Wherever the title Chief Executive, Director of Finance, or other nominated officer is used in these instructions, it shall be deemed to include such other director or employees who have been duly authorised to represent them.